 - Jaguars have the strongest bite of any big cat.

-- They love swimming and hunting in water.
+- They enjoy swimming and hunting near water.

 Jaguar